MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/deploy-spring-boot-java-app-on-kubernetes.md

 # Deploy Spring Boot Application to the Azure Kubernetes Service

 > [!NOTE]
 > For Spring Boot applications, we recommend using Azure Spring Apps.
 However, you can still choose to use Azure Kubernetes Service as a destination.
+See [Java Workload Destination Guidance](https://aka.ms/javadestinations) for advice.

 This tutorial walks you through combining Kubernetes and Docker to develop and deploy a Spring Boot application to Microsoft Azure.
 More specifically, you use [Spring Boot] for application development, [Kubernetes] for container deployment, and the [Azure Kubernetes Service (AKS)] to host your application.